 “Thank… you… Yarnspinn… fishcatch… fish…”

 As for Yarnspinner, the lone storyteller in all the keep of the crescent moon valley – perhaps the most valuable member of the villages, but perhaps the most useless – he fought the sickness the longest.
-He was the first to see it coming and he did warn his tribesfolk, he even warned the folken of the Tribe of the Forge, but nobody cared to listen.
-After all, who would believe prophecies of doom told by the lips of the fishcatching teller of tall tales, the odd giant who cried muskellunge?
+He was the first to see it coming and he did warn his tribesfolk, he even warned the folken of the Tribe of the Forge, but nobody cared to listen to him.
+After all, who would believe prophecies of doom told by the lips of the fishcatching teller of tall tales, the queer giant who cried muskellunge?
 Well they’re all dead now, they’ve all passed through, the long curtain was drawn upon all of them and Yarnspinner is the last one left, the one cursed to see the small giants perish, the one blessed to calm the nerves of the last survivors with the tallest tale he’s ever told, to help them forget the world as it crumbled around them; the one damned to leave his beloved Fishing Village behind for the final time.
 The sad giant destined to draw the long curtain.
 The last giant, the one to go it alone.

-Mustering far more strength than he thought remained within his ill-stricken splotched husk of a body, Yarnspinner launches his boat and hops in without wetting his feet.
-He grips the oars, one in his hand of flesh, one in his hand of metal, and rows across the Southern Expanse.
+Mustering more strength than he thought remained in his ill-stricken splotched husk of a body, Yarnspinner launches his boat and hops in without wetting his feet.
+He grips the oars, one in his hand of flesh, one in his hand of metal, and rows across the open Southern Expanse.
 He continues to row until he enters Muskellunge Cove, the cove he named after the greatest memory of his life, and it is here where he drops the oars over the side of the boat.
-Next he drops his jiggin’ rig, his spiral auger, his last remaining tip-up, and then, with reverence, he sends his longpole off to float forever in the black lagoon.
+Next he drops in his jiggin’ rig, his spiral auger, his last remaining tip-up, and then, with reverence, he sends his longpole off to float forever in the black lagoon.

-Now, Yarnspinner can do that last thing, the only thing he’s left to do.
+Now the giant can do that last thing, the only thing he’s left to do.

 “Hai, Mother Monksville.”